 If you don’t survey your clients, others will.

-Three things happen every time I conduct feedback interviews on behalf of a law firm: 1) the firm’s clients tell me they appreciate speaking candidly with a neutral third party; 2) their trust in the firm deepens; and, 3) the number of files the firm receives increases.
+Three things happen every time I conduct feedback interviews on behalf of a law firm or law company: 1) their clients tell me they appreciate speaking candidly with a neutral third party; 2) their trust in the legal service provider deepens; and, 3) the number of files the provider receives increases.

 Polls in Canada and the United States reveal that more than 80% of clients are not asked to provide feedback to the law firms and service providers that serve them.
 The small percentage of those firms and providers that do ask know what their clients are thinking and planning, and are rewarded with higher volumes of current work, new files and deeper loyalty.